3 Days in Colorado This Spring at Steamboat

 When you visit Steamboat Springs, you’ll quickly learn that every season has something different to offer, and there is no such thing as a wrong time to visit Steamboat.
 If you’re thinking about planning a getaway to our gem of a mountain town, here’s an easy 3-day itinerary to experience all that our mountain and town have to offer.

-This is the time to take advantage of the best spring skiing Steamboat has to offer and get a great deal on mountain access with our Springalicious pass.
-The Springalicous Pass lets you ski and ride any three days you choose April 1st through the end of the season.
+This is the time to take advantage of the best spring skiing Steamboat has to offer and get a great deal on mountain access with our Springalicious® pass.
+The Springalicous® Pass lets you ski and ride any three days you choose April 1 – 10, 2022.

-5 airlines offer 14 nonstop flights into Steamboat, meaning once you hop off the plane, you are a short 20-minute drive away from Steamboat Ski Resort.
+6 airlines offer 16 nonstop flights into Steamboat, meaning once you hop off the plane, you are a short 20-minute drive away from Steamboat Ski Resort.
 Don’t feel like driving?
-Check out one of the many shuttle services offered to get you from door-to-door, taking the worry out of traveling.
+Book one of the many shuttle services early to get you from door-to-door, taking the worry out of traveling.

 Things To Do In Steamboat During Your 3-Day Trip

 Rise and shine- it is time kick off your your amazing 3 day trip to Steamboat!
 Start the day off right with a sumptuous breakfast at The Cabin.
-The Cabin provides a sitdown breakfast from buffet options, including made-to-order omelets to hearty servings of your favorite breakfast meals, perfect for fueling up for the day ahead.
-Don’t miss the Lobster Omelette!
+The Cabin provides a sit-down breakfast with hearty servings of your favorite breakfast meals, perfect for fueling up for the day ahead.
+Don’t miss the Steak & Eggs!

 At this point, you’ve worked up quite the appetite, and it is time to grab a bite to eat.
-Enjoy the incredible down valley views from the deck at Four Points with delicious lunches like the Asian Noodle Bowl or the Chicken Caprese Salad- all made to order.
-If you’re hungry but want to prioritize more skiing and riding, hit up the Pizza Ranger or Taco Beast, perfect grab and go options to fuel up for the rest of the day.
+Enjoy the incredible down valley views from the deck at Four Points Lodge with delicious lunches like the Bison Burger or the Chicken Caprese Salad- all made to order.
+If you’re hungry but want to prioritize more skiing and riding, find the Taco Beast, Steamboats own taco truck mounted on a snowcat, for perfect grab-and-go options to fuel up for the rest of the day.

 For afternoon runs, head back over to the Sunshine side of the mountain and follow the Steamboat clock by hitting up High Noon, One O’clock, Two O’clock and Three O’clock.
 Legend has it those are the times when the sun makes the snow just perfect.